seanhelm/gifly/README.md

 # video2gif
-Simple script to convert videos to gifs
+Simple project to convert video clips to gifs.
+Can also be run using a REST API built in Flask that accepts JSON for the video conversion parameters.